 The Dominion is 15 minutes from downtown San Antonio, features homesites typically 0.4–1.2 acres, and offers a denser amenity footprint inside a single guard-gated perimeter.
 Cordillera Ranch is 45 minutes from downtown, features ranch-scale homesites (typically 2–10+ acres), and appeals to buyers who want genuine Hill Country privacy at the trade-off of longer drives.

-For relocating executives who need frequent access to USAA, the Medical Center, or San Antonio International, The Dominion is typically the better fit.
+For relocating executives who need frequent access to USAA, the Medical Center, or San Antonio International Airport, The Dominion is typically the better fit.
 For second-home buyers, buyers seeking true ranchland, or those prioritizing horse properties, Cordillera Ranch is often preferred.

 Alamo Heights and Terrell Hills are historic inside-the-Loop incorporated cities offering walkable tree-lined neighborhoods, access to highly-rated Alamo Heights ISD, and proximity to The Pearl and downtown.
 They lack gated security but offer architectural pedigree that draws buyers who prioritize historic character over modern luxury amenities.
 The Dominion offers newer construction, full Country Club amenities, guard-gated security, and larger lots, at the trade-off of being farther from downtown and lacking the walkable urban fabric of the inside-the-Loop neighborhoods.

-The Gardens, Vineyard Estates, and The Renaissance tend to attract the highest concentration of young families, partly because of the density of similar-aged children and partly because the home sizes align well with growing families.
-The Cottages draws more downsizing empty-nesters.
-The Legends and The Estates host a mix but skew slightly older.
-For specific street-level dynamics, a resident Realtor can offer genuinely useful guidance.
+Andalucia and other newer developments in Lucchese and Aragon tend to attract the highest concentration of young families, partly because of the density of similar-aged children and partly because the home sizes align well with growing families.
+The Cottages and the Gardens draws more downsizing empty-nesters.
+For specific street-level dynamics, your resident Realtor can offer genuinely useful guidance.

-The Legends is the primary golf-course-frontage sub-neighborhood, with homes backing directly to the Bill Johnston course.
-Sections of The Estates and Vineyard Estates also include course frontage lots.
-Kensington Estates and The Renaissance are adjacent to but not directly on the course.
+Golf Course Estates is the primary golf-course-frontage sub-neighborhood, with homes backing directly to the Bill Johnston course.
+Limited portions of the Gardens, Cloisters, Lucchese and the Sanctuary also include course frontage lots.

 No. Country Club membership is separate from home ownership.
 Residents may live in the community without joining the Club, and non-residents may hold Club memberships without owning inside the gates.
 That said, a meaningful majority of residents hold at least a Social-level Club membership, as the Club serves as the primary social infrastructure of the community.

 Membership categories range from Social (dining, fitness, pool access only) to Premier Golf (full unlimited golf access with priority tee times).
-Tiered options between include tennis-focused memberships and limited-golf memberships.
 Initiation fees, monthly dues, waiting lists, and eligibility requirements change from year to year.
 A current membership packet is available on request.

-The Club features a Bill Johnston-designed championship 18-hole golf course, tennis and pickleball courts, a resort-style aquatics complex with lap pool, family pool, and splash pad, a full-service fitness center with a day spa, three member dining venues, and year-round social and family programming.
+The Club features a Bill Johnston-designed championship 18-hole golf course, tennis and pickleball courts, a resort-style aquatics complex with lap pool, family pool, a fitness center with group fitness rooms, three member dining venues, and year-round social and family programming.
 Guest privileges and reciprocal club access are available to most membership categories.

 Yes.
-The Dominion is a fully guard-gated community with 24/7 staffed gatehouses at every entrance and continuous internal patrol service.
-Several sub-neighborhoods — including Kensington Estates, The Renaissance, and The Estates — also maintain their own secondary gated enclaves with additional access controls.
+The Dominion is a fully guard-gated community with staffed gatehouses at every entrance and 24/7 continuous internal patrol service.
+Several sub-neighborhoods also maintain their own secondary gated enclaves with additional access controls.

-All guests must be announced in advance by the resident either through the resident portal or by direct call to the gatehouse.
-Deliveries (UPS, FedEx, Amazon, caterers, service providers) are verified at the gate and logged.
-Residents receive real-time notifications of arrivals.
-Unannounced arrivals are not permitted past the gate.
+All guests must be announced in advance by the resident, either through the resident portal or by direct call to the gatehouse.
+Unannounced visitors are not permitted past the gate.

 The Dominion is zoned to Northside Independent School District, one of Texas's top-performing large public school districts.
 Elementary, middle, and high school assignments within 78257 consistently rank in Texas's top tier.
-Popular private school options include TMI Episcopal, Saint Mary's Hall, The Winston School, Keystone School, Antonian College Prep, and The Atonement Academy.
+Popular private school options include TMI Episcopal, Saint Mary's Hall, The Winston School, Keystone School, Antonian College Prep, Geneva School of Boerne and The Atonement Academy.

 Yes, Northside ISD provides school bus service to Dominion residents.
 Most private schools offer limited bus service or organized carpools.
 Many families rely on private transportation due to individual school locations.

-The two primary airports serving The Dominion are San Antonio International (SAT), approximately 15 minutes from the gates via 1604, and Boerne Stage Airfield (5C1), approximately 10 minutes northwest.
+The two primary airports serving The Dominion are San Antonio International (SAT), approximately 15-20 minutes from the gates, and Boerne Stage Airfield (5C1), approximately 10 minutes northwest.
 San Antonio International hosts multiple FBOs including Signature Flight Support and Million Air, both accommodating ultra-long-range business jets.
 Boerne Stage Airfield is popular for smaller corporate aircraft.
-Kelly Field (SKF) is a secondary option for larger aircraft.

 Relocations typically fall into three timelines: compressed (30–60 days, driven by an executive start date), standard (6 months, aligned with a school year), or open-ended (12–18 months for buyers waiting for the right estate).
 Most buyers need only a concentrated 48-hour in-person visit to make a decision when the visit is properly structured around a pre-qualified shortlist.